jholloway/nashvilleflag/docs/how-to-help.md

 # How Can I Help?

 ## Sign the Petition
-The best and easiest thing you can do is [sign our petition on change.org](#).
+The best and easiest thing you can do is [sign our petition](#).
 Proving that members of the community support the idea of giving Nashville a new flag will be the key to gaining interest and support among the Metro Council, who will ultimately decide the final legal fate of this project.

 ## Submit Your Design
 The designs we’ve presented here are just samples, and are by no means the final designs we will be choosing from or presenting to Council members.
 If there’s a good idea out there for Nashville’s new flag, we want to see it.